 Theoretically there is 5G in Uganda, but in reality I did NOT find it when I visited Kampala.
 When I walked into an MTN Service Center and asked about it, they didn’t even know about 5G in Uganda yet.

 However, MTN and Airtel invested big time in 4G in the last 2 years and their mobile internet network coverage in Uganda is pretty decent.
-Especially on the main roads in Uganda you will mostly find a 4G signal.
+Especially on the main roads in Uganda you will mostly find a 4G signal when traveling around the country.

-As soon as you go off the beaten path the phone signal becomes weaker and the internet speed slows down significantly.
+As soon as you go off the beaten path the phone signal becomes weaker and the internet speed slows down significantly, but that may be is the charm of visiting Uganda.
+Right?

 4G network Airtel Uganda